EmbeddedOS/Linux-Kernel-Networking/documentation/linux_kernel_networking_sub_system.md

   - `skb_put()`: add data to a buffer.
   - `skb_push()`: add data to the start of a buffer.
   - `skb_trim()`: remove end from a buffer.

+## 6. Interrupt context

+- `in_interrupt()`: return nonzero if in interrupt context, and zero if in process context.
+This includes either executing an interrupt handler or a bottom half handler.
+  - `in_irq()`: Returns nonzero if currently executing an interrupt handler and zero otherwise.
+  - `in_softirq()`

+- We need to check it in kernel network development because we need to determine what context we are developing.

+- More often, you want to check whether you are in process context.
+That is, you want to ensure you are not in interrupt context.
+This is often the case because code wants to do something that can only be done from process context, such as sleep.
+If in_interrupt() returns zero, the kernel is in process context.

+## 7.  tcp_parse_options() API to parse TCP options in Linux kernel networking sub-system